EarlGray/SECD/README.md

 Scheme compiler: scm2secd.scm
 -----------------------------

-This file a simplest compiler from Scheme to SECD code, written in Scheme.
+This file a simplest compiler from Scheme to SECD code.
 It is written in a quite limited subset of Scheme (even without `define`, using `let`/`letrec` instead).
 Also there's *no* support for tail-recursion optimization yet, that's why it is not strictly a Scheme in the meaning of RnRS.
 Also, it supports very limited set of types (`symbol`s, `number`s and `list`s: no vectors, bytestrings, chars, strings, etc).

-The compiler is self-hosted and can be bootstrapped using its compiled SECD code in `scm2secd.secd`:
+The compiler is self-hosted and can be bootstrapped using its pre-compiled SECD code in `scm2secd.secd`:

 ```bash
 # self-bootstrapping: